programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ## Summary

 In this lesson we gave a short introduction to analysis of MARC21 records.
-We learnt how to read MARC files, how to transform records into a tabular format, and we also saw some analyes and data visualization.
-You can do however much more than this.
-MARC21 has more than 3000 data elements, and even smaller libraries utilizes several hundreds of them.
-We suggest you to first know your data: make a simple statistics of the available data elements, then analyse those which might be interesting.
+We learnt how to read MARC files, how to transform records into a tabular format, and we also saw some analysis and data visualization.
+You can do, however, much more than this.
+MARC21 has more than 3000 data elements, and even smaller libraries utilise several hundreds of them.
+We suggest you first know your data: make a simple statistics of the available data elements, then analyse those which might be interesting.
 The analysis could support some daily work (such as in this lesson), or you can answer some historical question (e.g. how the language distribution changed over time in your library).

 <!--
 ## Local application